My Dog Ate an Ant Trap! Here’s What to Do (Vet Answer)

 2. Pay Special Attention to Your Dog’s Mouth

-Once you have assessed the damage, determine exactly what parts of the trap your dog chewed or swallowed.
-Many ant traps are housed in a hard plastic or metal casing which has the potential to cut your dog’s mouth, break teeth, or become lodged in the throat.
-If you notice your dog salivating excessively or coughing non-stop, an emergency trip to the vet’s office is in order.
-A veterinarian will be able to sedate a dog in distress to remove the lodged item safely.
-Don’t ever attempt to remove a foreign object from a dog’s throat yourself!
+Once you have assessed the damage, determine precisely which parts of the trap your dog chewed or swallowed.
+Many ant traps are housed in a hard plastic or metal casing, which has the potential to cut your dog’s mouth, break teeth, or become lodged in the throat.

 3. Contact Your Local Pet Poison Helpline

-4. Have Your Dog’s Information on Hand
+4. Have Your Dog’s Information on the Hand

 5. Continue to Monitor Your Dog

 Most ant traps come in a plastic or metal shell.
-Even if no emergency trips to the vet are required, if your dog has swallowed bits of the trap, you should keep monitoring your mischievous pooch for signs of intestinal blockage or perforation.
+Even if no emergency trips to the vet are required, if your dog has swallowed bits of the trap, you should keep monitoring your mischievous pup for signs of intestinal blockage or perforation.
 Any evidence of vomiting, abdominal pain, diarrhea, or sudden changes in appetite can signal either of these deadly conditions.

 The highest risk period is up to 48 hours after the incident.
 After this time, you can breathe a sigh of relief; it’s likely that your dog won’t need to see the vet!